nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Specifically, there were cases where a resource's availability did not change when it should have.

 - **Feature tweak:** When linking a resource to a `Flight`, we should be checking the resource's availability and determining if the `Link` can be made or not.
 This is another aspect of input validation as described earlier.
 Therefore, due to the error-prone nature of this command, we decided to exclude it from this release.
 With more time, we should be able to implement this feature correctly.
 By checking that the availability of a resource is updated correctly whenever a `linkflight`, `unlinkflight`, `linklocation`, `unlinklocation`,`add` or `delete` command is executed, we can solve this issue.

 #### 3. UI enhancements

 - **Feature flaw:** A point which was raised up by some test users of Wingman is that the resource lists might be slightly hard to navigate/view.
 This was due to text wrapping not being enabled and due to the physical constraints of the application window.

 - **Feature tweak:** To fix this, we could further develop our UI by resizing our "item cards" so that all the information for a given resource can be seen easily without needing to scroll horizontally.
 An alternative solution would be to enable text wrapping.

 #### 4. Improving the current linking

 - **Feature flaw:** In Wingman's current implementation, linking between resources is made with a `Link` object.
 The `Link` can constrain how many resources are linked to another.
 However, `Link` only supports one-directional relations.
   This means that if B is linked to A, only A is "aware" that such a `Link` exists.

-- **Feature tweak:** For better use of our app, it would be helpful to have a bidirectional `Link` instead.
+- **Feature tweak:** For better use of our app, it would be helpful to have a bidirectional
+  `Link` instead.
 With a bidirectional `Link`, we could do more commands or operations seamlessly (e.g. the `check` command, which is detailed below).
 Furthermore, fixing the `Link` would allow us to fix our `LinkLocation` commands.
 - Given the time constraints of our project, this was not feasible for this iteration but with more time, we can implement it for upcoming versions.

+#### 5. Consistency check for the link when creating the link

+- **Feature flaw:** Currently, we do not check if a link is possible before making the link.
+For example, a `Plane` should be able to be linked to a `Flight` if and only if the `Plane` is at the same `Location` as the starting location of the `Flight`.
+However, we do not check this.
+The same thing applies for `Crew` and `Pilot` as well.
+- **Feature tweak:** To fix this, we can add a validation logic in the linking related operations, checking if the link can be made.
+This can be done if we move the link into a separate function, and inside that function, we can navigate to the other resources that the resource is linked to, then we can check if the link is possible.
+If the link is not possible, we can throw a `CommandException` with the appropriate error message.
+- **Sample Error Message:** Cannot link ___ to ___ because ___.

+#### 6. Consistency check for the link when it becomes invalid

+- **Feature flaw:** If one of the resources's condition changed such that the link is no longer valid, we should be able to detect this and then inform the user.
+For example, if a `Plane` is linked to a `Flight` and then the `Plane` is moved to a different `Location`, the link should then become invalid and a warning should be shown to the user.
+- **Feature tweak:** To fix this, we can add a validation logic in the linking related operations, checking if the link is still valid.
+The logic should be similar to the one that we describe in the previous enhancement.
+  Alternatively, we can also implement a lock, i.e. when a resource is linked to the flight, the resource is locked and cannot be modified, unless it was unlinked from the flight.
+- **Sample Error Message:** Link between ___ and ___ is no longer valid.

+#### 7. An Entity (Crew, Pilot, Plane) can be linked to multiple locations at once

+- **Feature Flaw**: currently, an entity can be linked to multiple locations at once, which is not possible in reality.
+For example, a plane can only be at one location at a time.
+- **Feature tweak**: To fix this, we need to change where the link is stored from `Location` to each respective resources.
+For example, instead of storing the link to `Plane`s inside a `Location`, we can store the link to `Location` inside a `Plane`.
+Since we were unsure whether if this would be considered as adding a new feature, we decided to leave it out of this iteration.
+Alternatively, this problem could be solved if we implement a bidirectional linking, i.e. extending the navigability of between two entities to be bidirectional.